A two-hour thriller ended in disappointment for the Flying Eagles, despite the African side seeing much of the ball and missing a string of chances

-France booked its place in its first-ever U20 World Cup semifinal following a thrilling 3-2 extra-time victory over Nigeria to set up an all-European tie with Portugal.
+France booked their place in their first-ever U20 World Cup semi-final following a thrilling 3-2 extra-time victory over Nigeria to set up an all-European tie with Portugal.

-The game started at breakneck speed, and the French signaled their intent to erase the memories of their performance against Ecuador, with Kolodziejczak firing in an early header that went narrowly wide.
+The game started at breakneck speed, and the French signalled their intent to erase the memories of their performance against Ecuador, with Kolodziejczak firing in an early header that went narrowly wide.

-Nigeria, however, the top scoring side in the competition, held a threat of its own.
+Nigeria, however, the top scorers in the competition, held a threat of their own.
 A courageous block from Koulibaly stopped a ferocious strike from Musa putting the African side ahead, before the Metz youngster was the hero again, taking Musa’s cross off Kayode’s feet.

 With 40 minutes remaining, Nigeria needed a firm response.
-Ajagun squeezed in a shot, which took a hefty deflection, drifting agonizingly wide of Ligali’s goal.
+Ajagun squeezed in a shot, which took a hefty deflection, drifting agonisingly wide of Ligali’s goal.

-The run of Nigerian near-misses continued when Nwafor curled a well-struck effort wide of Ligali’s goal, but the the team was unable to keep up its momentum.
-Good link up play between Kakuta and Lacazette saw the latter miss a great chance due in part to a brilliantly-timed challenge from Suswam, and the Lyon man was made to regret his wastefulness.
+The run of Nigerian near-misses continued; Nwafor curled a well-struck effort wide of Ligali’s goal, but they were unable to keep up their momentum.
+Good link-up play between Kakuta and Lacazette saw the latter miss a great chance due in part to a brilliantly-timed challenge from Suswam, and the Lyon man was made to regret his wastefulness.

-With the wind in its sails, Nigeria started extra time with renewed motivation.
+With the wind in their sails, Nigeria started extra-time with renewed motivation.
 Azeez drilled in a shot from 30 yards, which was beaten away by Ligali, before Emmanuel dragged a good opportunity wide from the edge of the box.

 Out of nowhere, however, France took the lead.
 Fofana received the ball 22 yards from goal before sending in a sublime lob over Dami Paul.
-Seconds later, France doubled the advantage.
+Seconds later, France doubled their advantage.

 Kakuta found an unmarked Lacazette who rounded Paul, before finishing from a narrow angle to net his fourth goal of the competition.

-Nigeria's efforts proved futile though as France was happy to run down the clock, while Nigeria was physically drained and incapable of conjuring up a second unlikely comeback.
+Nigeria's efforts proved futile though as France were happy to run down the clock, while Nigeria were physically drained and incapable of conjuring up a second unlikely comeback.